 What happens if there is a connection issue?

 If there is a connection issue between the Application Server and the PaperCut MF Cloud Document Processing service, the Application server holds the document for approximately 30 minutes (default) while it retries the transmission.
 If it still can't send the document, it moves the document to the Application Server failed scans folder.

 What happens if there is a conversion issue?

-If the PaperCut MF Cloud OCR service can't convert the document to a text-searchable format within the configured timeout period (default 30 minutes), or if it can't send a converted file back to the Application Server (default retry period of 30 minutes), it will hold the document for 24 hours before securely deleting it.
+If the PaperCut MF Cloud Document Processing service can't apply the configured enhancements within the configured timeout period (default 30 minutes), or if it can't send the output document back to the Application Server (default retry period of 30 minutes), it will hold the document for 24 hours before securely deleting it.

 When a user scans a document to a cloud storage provider, the MFD sends it to the PaperCut MF Application Server, where it is held temporarily before the Server uploads it to the PaperCut MF Cloud Storage service.